 - 20 Baby Sleep Myths (Download Link (PDF)) – In our experience, there are many myths or areas where parent intuition is not always true.
 This handout will help put those myths to bed.

-The Baby Sleep Site™ Personalized Sleep Consultation Services
+The Baby Sleep Site® Personalized Sleep Consultation Services

 For more information about our Personalized Sleep Consultation Services work, you can read the Sleep Desk FAQ.

-Also, be sure to read our “About” page for more information about The Baby Sleep Site™ Sleep Consultants.
+Also, be sure to read our “About” page for more information about The Baby Sleep Site® Sleep Consultants and their wide range of professional skills and experience.

 You can contact us